Tskoli-Kodun/problemtools-is/README.md

 ## Modifications:

 Currently:
+* "Sample Input", "Sample Output" and "Sample Interaction" translated in problem2pdf

 Planned:
-* "Sample Input" and "Sample Output" translated in problem2pdf template
+* translate the rest of problem2pdf and problem2html

 ## Programs Provided